Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when you have an incident ID and want details, but it does not explicitly state when to use this over alternatives like 'search-incidents' or 'get-incidents'.
-No when-not or prerequisite guidance is provided.
+The description implies that this tool should be used when you have an incident ID and need detailed information, but it does not explicitly state when to avoid using it or mention alternatives like search-incidents for finding incidents by other criteria.
+The guidance is adequate but minimal.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.